kuzzleio/sdk-csharp/doc/1/getting-started/standalone/index.md

 ## Explore the SDK

 It's time to get started with the [Kuzzle C# SDK](/sdk/csharp/1).
-This section, explains you how to store a document and subscribe to notifications in Kuzzle using the C# SDK.
+This section explains how to store a document and how to subscribe to notifications in Kuzzle using the C# SDK.

 Before proceeding, please make sure your system has **.NET Core SDK** version 2.1 or higher.

 ::: warning
 If you're using monodevelop on Linux, you'll need at least mono 5.20+ (w/ msbuild 16+).
-Due to compatibility problems, you HAVE TO install .NET Core SDK 2.1, if you only have the 2.2 one, you won't be able to build the project with msbuild (which monodevelop uses).
+Due to compatibility issues, you HAVE TO install .NET Core SDK 2.1, if you only have the 2.2 one, you won't be able to build the project with msbuild (which monodevelop uses).
 :::

 ## Prepare your environment

-Create your playground directory, initialize a new console application using dotnet CLI and add reference to the [Kuzzle SDK package](https://www.nuget.org/packages/kuzzlesdk/).
+Create your playground directory, initialize a new console application using dotnet CLI and add a reference to the [Kuzzle SDK package](https://www.nuget.org/packages/kuzzlesdk/).

 ```sh
 mkdir "kuzzle-playground"